 iv.
 In the case of joint ventures, each entity within the venture should disclose its beneficial owner(s), unless it is publicly listed or is a wholly-owned subsidiary of a publicly listed company.
-Each entity is responsible for the accuracy of the information provided35
+Each entity is responsible for the accuracy of the information provided.
+(EITI, n.d.)